Chapter 22:

 “I don’t expect anything from you, but I would very much appreciate some help.”

-“Like I said, I can’t help you!”
+“Like I said, I can’t help ya!”

 Faced with the sudden realization that only he can do something about this predicament, panic takes control of his body, which maneuvers his legs into a sprint.
 The insects give chase as he bellows out his objections.

 The long legged lad's brisk movements run contrary to what his delicate appearance might suggest, and he makes it to the other side of the gym in just a few strides.
-The fleeting time afforded to him only does enough to allow his eyes to scour the gym for his next place to run, and it’s then that he notices on one side of the volleyball net, the squares of the court are illuminated in green light.
+The fleeting time afforded to him only does enough to allow his eyes to scour the gym for his next place to run, and it’s then he notices that on one side of the volleyball net, the squares of the court are illuminated in green light.

 The green light looks inviting, similar to a portal circle one would find in a fantasy game, and the bobbing green arrow above it pointing down is all the evidence Charl needs to give it a try.
 Rushing over to the court, he spends the next few seconds in apprehension as the encroaching bugs inch closer.
 He’s relieved when they all gather on the other side of the volleyball net and face him like foes on the opposite end of an ancient battlefield.